What Will Back to School Look Like During COVID-19? - School Transportation News

 How is First Student planning for school start up this year?

-Most schools are still doing what they would normally at the end of the school year.
-They are working to understand which employees will be back; what summer programs are running; painting their parking lots; starting their routing, etc.
+Most schools are still doing what they would normally be doing at the end of the school year.
+They are working to understand which employees will be back, what summer programs are running, painting their parking lots, starting their routing, etc.

 In the meantime, First Student has developed a “Return to School” task force that has been hard at work researching and talking to districts and locations to develop robust plans for school startup that keep everyone involved safe and healthy.